hwanyong/tiptap/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+This project uses the Pro version of [NextUI](https://nextui.org) for advanced UI components and features.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: